DeathHackz/Random-Pokemon-Generator/README.md

 # Random Pok&eacute;mon Generator
-Generate a random pokémon based on your birthday
+Generate a random pok&eacute;mon based on your birthday

 This is a simple project that generates a random pok&eacute;mon based on your birthday.